Universal features of entanglement entropy in the honeycomb Hubbard model: Supplemental material

 We use a checkerboard breakup of the kinetic term in the Hamiltonian for efficiency and the trial state is taken as the ground state of the free Hamiltonian with infinitesimal flux threaded through the torus to lift the degeneracy at the Dirac point.
-Instead of using a linear ramp with $\lambda$ values equally spaced between 0 and 1, we find slightly better results using a smooth step $\lambda \to \sin^2(\pi \lambda / 2)$ as proposed in [\onlinecite{Srdinsek2022:REEoptimal}].
+The symmetric Trotter decomposition is used and the $SU(2)$ symmetric HS decomposition is used.

+As mentioned in the main text, we must increase the number of $\lambda$ values used as our lattices become larger.
+Like any reweighting technique, we require good overlap of our histograms between adjacent values of $\lambda$.
+The stochastic variable here is the number of sites in the entangling region ($N_C$), so histograms of $N_C$ should have good overlap.
+We have not performed detailed studies of the required number of different $\lambda$ values in order to ensure statistically converged averages of $S_2$, but rather we use an overabundance of caution and set this number quite high.
+For the triangular regions in the main text we typically used $N_{\lambda}=8,16,24,32,48,64$ for system sizes $L=3,6,9,12,15,18$ respectively.
+With so many $\lambda$ values for these relatively small system sizes, the histograms between adjacent values deviate only very slightly, so we believe there to be no issue along these lines.

+We did observe that using a linear ramp $\lambda_i = i/(N_{\lambda}+1)$ produces a much larger error bar for the endpoints $1/(N_{\lambda}+1)$ and $N_{\lambda}/(N_{\lambda}+1)$ as compared to contributions from interior points.
+In order to avoid this we instead choose a smooth ramp given by $\lambda_i \to \sin^2(\pi \lambda_i / 2)$, where this new grid of $\lambda$ points shows stochastic error contributions that taper off near the edges.
+We have checked that the overall error bar is at least the same if not better with the smooth grid.